 (1) Capitalized as purchased technology and are considered indefinite lived until the completion or abandonment of the associated research and development efforts.
-As of the reporting date, one of the associated in-process research and development efforts was completed and another one was abandoned.
+During the first quarter of fiscal 2019, one of the associated in-process research and development efforts was completed and another one was abandoned.
 The respective related amortization and write-off were each immaterial.